Skip to content

 The SW5 postcode covers the area of Earl’s Court.
 It neighbours on West Kensington in the East, South Kensington in the West, Holland Park in the North and Chelsea in the South.

-As you can see from it’s neighbours it is one of the more affluent parts of London.
-As it is located in the centre of the capital it is not the greenest place but it does have some nice parks within it’s borders.
+As you can see from it’s neighbours, SW5 is one of the more affluent parts of London.
+As it is located in the centre of the capital it is not the greenest area but it does have some nice parks within it’s borders.
 Bramham Gardens, Earl’s Court Square, Nevern Square and Gloucester Park all provide some refuge from the noise of the city.

-It is also within walking distance from Hyde Park and Holland Park which provide the ability for families or individuals to escape into some greenery for longer chunks of time than one of the smaller local parks would allow.
+It is also within walking distance from Hyde Park and Holland Park which provide the ability for families or individuals to escape into some greenery for longer than one of the smaller local parks would allow.

 Leaflet distribution in Earls Court SW5